NaseebGrewal/Generative-AI-for-RAG-and-code-reviews/README.md

 - **utils/**
   Contains additional utility scripts such as:
-  - `Flask.oy` (or similarly named Flask application file) – used to run the web interface or API.
+  - `Flask.py` (or similarly named Flask application file) – used to run the web interface or API.

 - **.env**
   Environment file located in the root directory.